 When Intelix service location is turned on, you can select your preferred location.

 Select Let Sophos decide (recommended) to automatically route messages for optimal performance.

 Messages that may be malicious will run in a virtual environment for closer inspection.

 Messages that are clean are delivered as normal.
 Messages that contain advanced threats are discarded.

 Impersonation Protection (Email Advanced license only): This feature detects emails that pretend to be from well-known brands, or from very important people (VIPs) in your organization.

-Choose the action taken when emails are detected by this feature.
+Choose the action taken when this feature detects emails.

 In summary reports, these emails are labeled as advanced threat.